Convection-Diffusion-Reaction

 DataOps:incr(phi, divD, dt); // makes phi -> phi + dt*divD

-However, the cut-cell redistribution dance (flux interpolation, hybrid divergence, and redistribution) would be performed twice.
+However, the cut-cell redistribution dance (flux interpolation, hybrid divergence, and redistribution) would then be performed twice.

 Implicit diffusion